Keep your feet comfortable in climbing shoes and stay on the wall longer!Apr 12, 2021

-A few quick stretches and exercises may be helpful in alleviating some of the discomfort of climbing shoes and prevent future foot pain.
+A few quick stretches and exercises may be helpful in alleviating some of the discomforts of climbing shoes and preventing future foot pain.
 When you have a chance to take a break while climbing, make sure you have your shoes off and let them rest for a little bit.
 While they are off, you can try a few exercises to maintain flexibility and range of motion.
 Grab your toes and pull them upward to stretch the bottom side of your foot.
-This stretches all the tendons of muscles that control your toes and also keeps your plantar fascia flexible.
+This stretches all the tendons of muscles that control your toes and also keep your plantar fascia flexible.
 This would be especially important when wearing aggressive shoes that are keeping your toes and feet pointed down in a position forcing them into the ground and into the wall.
 Stretching your calves would be a good idea at this point as well.
-Many muscles in our lower legs cross the ankles and attach at the feet and toes.
+Many muscles in our lower legs cross the ankles and attach to the feet and toes.
 Therefore, they would benefit from some stretching as well.
 Stagger your feet, keeping your back knee straight.
 Lean forward while bending the front knee to feel a stretch on the calf of your back leg.
-Then, using just your ankle movements, trace the ABC’s with your foot to work on your range in your ankle.
+Then, using just your ankle movements, trace the ABCs with your foot to work on the range in your ankle.

 To ensure your arch support remains adequate, take a moment to practice.
 While standing with your heel flat on the ground, force your big toe onto the ground, reinforcing the arch along that side of your foot.
 This might be a bit difficult, but it helps to train the muscles that are responsible for assisting with arch support.